imartincei/vscode-calcpad/To-Do.md

 - Add URL processing for line numbers that jumps to VS code line
 - Add search for variables
 - Add recent features added to Calcpad to linting/insert tab
+- Check references to #fetch have been removed.